AmandaBirmingham/C-VIEW-Currents/README.md

 which fills in the cluster IP address and username automatically.

+Finally, once logged into the head node of the cluster, perform these cluster-specific set-up steps:

+1. Activate the `cview_currents` environment
+   1. Run `source /shared/workspace/software/anaconda3/bin/activate cview_currents`
+2. Configure `aws cli` access
+   1. Find the chosen AWS access key and secret access key
-From the head node, run `aws configure` to set up the head node with credentials for accessing the necessary AWS S3 resources.
+   2. Run `aws configure` to set up the head node with these credentials so it can access the necessary AWS S3 resources
+3. Configure `git` check-in information
+   1. Run `git config --global --edit` to edit the config doc; then
+   2. Set the user name and email for the chosen github account, uncomment those lines, and resave
+4. Configure Github ssh access
+   1. Get the RSA key-pair (both public and private) for github user's ssh key
+   2. Copy the key-pair into `/home/ubuntu/.ssh/<keyname>`
+   3. Add the public key to the ssh-agent
+      1. If desired, first ensure that the ssh-agent is active by running `eval "$(ssh-agent -s)"` and seeing it returns an agent pid
+      2. Run `ssh-add /home/ubuntu/.ssh/<keyname>`
+   4. Validate ssh access to github is working
+      1. Run `ssh -T git@github.com`
+      2. Confirm the addition of github.com to the list of known hosts
+      3. Access is validated if you receive a message stating `You've successfully authenticated, but GitHub does not provide shell access`
+5. Configure `gh cli` access
+   2. Run `gh auth login`
+   3. Choose `SSH` as the protocol
+   4. Choose `/home/ubuntu/.ssh/<keyname>` as the ssh key
+   5. Title the key `<keyname>`

 ## Configuring the Pipeline for Genexus Access

 Much of the data run through C-VIEW Currents comes from the Genexus instrument.
-This machine is accessed via an RSA key-pair, with the public key being placed on the instrument and the private key placed on the C-VIEW Currents head node.
+This machine is accessed via an RSA key-pair with the public key being placed on the instrument and the private key placed on the C-VIEW Currents head node.
+*Note* that this key-pair is *distinct from* the Github access keypair used during new cluster set-up.

 To configure automated Genexus access:

+   1. If you have not been provided with a Genexus access key-pair, create your own RSA key-pair
-   1. Contact the personnel in charge of the Genexus instrument
+   2. Contact the personnel in charge of the Genexus instrument
       1. Ask them for the username and IP address of the Genexus instrument
       2. Ask them for the URL, login, and password for the Genexus instrument's web portal
-      3. Provide them with your RSA public key for placement on the instrument
+      3. If you have not been provided with a Genexus access key-pair, provide them with your RSA public key (created in step 1) for placement on the instrument
-   2. SSH onto the C-VIEW Currents head node and
+   3. SSH onto the C-VIEW Currents cluster head node and
-      1. Copy your RSA private key into the `~/genexus/id_rsa` folder
+      1. Copy the RSA key-pair into a known location (such as a folder named `~/genexus/`)
       2. Find the two `transfer_genexus_bams_*` scripts in `/shared/workflow/software/cview_currents/scripts`
       3. For each script, set the `GENEXUS_USERNAME` and `GENEXUS_IP` variables to the values received in configuration step 1.1
+      4. Set the `GENEXUS_RSA_FP` variable to the path to the RSA private key
+         1. The default value is `~/genexus/id_rsa`

-## Running the Pipeline
+## Running the SEARCH Pipeline

 The pipeline is run from the head node of the cluster, via the following steps:

-1. Load the data onto S3 (for Genexus data only)
+1. Load the data onto S3
    1. Log onto the Genexus instrument's web portal
    2. Capture the name of the latest run (e.g., `221013_WW`) and the sample names included in it (e.g., `10.11.22.ENCOCT11.R2`, `10.13.22.PLOCT09.R2`, etc)
-   3. On the cluster head node, create a one-column, no-header text file containing the sample names for this run
+   3. On the cluster head node, construct a two-column, comma-delimited, no-header text file containing the sample names for this run followed by their collection date
-      1. For example, run `nano /shared/runfiles/221013_WW_samples.txt` and paste in the sample names
+      1. For example, run `nano /shared/runfiles/221013_WW_samples.txt` and paste in the sample names and dates

 ```
 # Example:

 nano /shared/runfiles/221013_WW_samples.txt
 # then paste the following into the text editor and save:

-10.11.22.ENCOCT06.R2
-10.11.22.ENCOCT11.R2
-10.13.22.PLOCT09.R2
-10.13.22.PLOCT10.R2
-10.13.22.PLOCT11.R2
-10.13.22.PLOCT12.R2
-10.13.22.SBOCT09.R2
-10.13.22.SBOCT10.R2
+10.11.22.ENCOCT06.R2,10/6/22
+10.11.22.ENCOCT11.R2,10/11/22
+10.13.22.PLOCT09.R2,10/9/22
+10.13.22.PLOCT10.R2,10/10/22
+10.13.22.PLOCT11.R2,10/11/22
+10.13.22.PLOCT12.R2,10/12/22
+10.13.22.SBOCT09.R2,10/9/22
+10.13.22.SBOCT10.R2,10/10/22
 ```

-   4. Transfer the relevant `.bam` and their associated `.bai` files from the Genexus to S3 by running the `transfer_genexus_bams_to_s3.sh` script with the following positional arguments:
+   4. Transfer the relevant `.bam` and their associated `.bai` files from the Genexus to S3
+      1. Run the `transfer_genexus_bams_to_s3.sh` script with the following positional arguments:
          1. The local directory in which to temporarily store Genexus files (e.g., `/shared/temp`)
          2. The S3 directory in which a folder holding these bams should be created (e.g., `s3://ucsd-all`)
          3. The run name (e.g., `221013_WW`)
          4. The file of sample names for this run (e.g., `/shared/runfiles/221013_WW_samples.txt`)
+      2. This step also automatically generates a freyja-format metadata csv and uploads it to the run's S3 directory

 ```
 # Example: